kptc-radio/kptc/README.md

 But this does not work currently with openSUSE (I do not know why).
 But to build kptc there, run build from QtCreator, that works fine.

+# About

+This software was an orphaned project on, which has been refactored to be runable on current systems.
+The Refactoring may impaired its functionality.
+If you try it, do not hestiate to report malfunctions or odd behaviour.

 Please note that is a beta version.